- June 2, 2020

 - Posted by: Jane Lawler

-- Category: Business plans, garden centres, Gardening, Uncategorized
+- Categories: Business plans, garden centres, Gardening, Uncategorized

 It’s been a roller coaster few weeks for the gardening sector.
 Everyone has had to adapt to the Coronovirus restrictions, but it’s great to see garden centres buzzing with customers.
 It’s been a bumpy ride for suppliers too, and I think it will be a while before they can return to anything approaching normality.
 Their main challenges seem to be around rebuilding the supply chain whilst maintaining safe conditions for their employees, and trying to crank up production and deliveries to meet the unprecedented demand.